New Trailer For One Of The Most Disturbing Horror Movies Of 2018, ‘Unfriended: Dark Web’

 Described as one of the most disturbing horror movies of 2018, Unfriended: Dark Web is just days away from making its debut.
 Many considered Unfriended to be one of the most underrated horror movies of 2015, and 2018’s Dark Web is already garnering some attention.
 Like The Den, Unfriended was uniquely revealed all on a computer desktop screen, and it looks like this one will do the same.

 Written and directed by Stephen Susco (screenwriter, The Grudge), this marks Susco’s directorial debut, as documented by IMDb.
 The horror film is executive produced by Nelson Greaves (Unfriended), Couper Samuelson (Happy Death Day), and Adam Sidman (Hardcore Henry).
-Colin Woodell, Betty Gabriel, Rebecca Rittenhouse, Andrew Lees, and Connor Del Rio stars.
+Colin Woodell, Betty Gabriel, Rebecca Rittenhouse, Andrew Lees, and Connor Del Rio star.

 Dread Central describes the plot for what many critics are calling one of the most disturbing horror movies of 2018.